tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 This post will elaborate on the testing machinery running behind the scenes.

-## Unittest: a Python module for creating tests
+## 1. Unittest - a Python module for creating tests

 Python comes with batteries included and built into the standard library is a module named ``unittest``, which can be used to write tests.